 The Downside of Prescriptions on Demand:

 Despite the benefits, there are also concerns.
-The current DTC telemedicine outfits are focused first and foremost on the specific drugs they are offering, rather than on finding the best solution for the patient.
+The current DTC telemedicine outfits seem focused first and foremost on the specific drugs they are offering, rather than on finding the best solution for the patient.

 Telemedicine and Online Prescribing:

 What do you think about prescriptions on demand from online doctors?
 Changing a paradigm is challenging.
 The idea of ordering books online was radical.
 We love locally-owned bookstores, so we completely understand the reluctance to change.
+Nevertheless, we recognize that people are buying prescription drugs directly from online purveyors of weight loss medications, ED drugs and medicines to help restore lost hair.

 Be honest, now.
 Do you ever shop online?
 How well does it work for you?
 There will always be the need for a physical exam.
 That is harder with online doctors practicing telemedicine, but not impossible.
 Nurses, PAs and other health professionals can travel to a patient’s home, do the physical exam and communicate with a specialist online.
-Could you imagine interacting with an online health professional?
-Share your thoughts in the comment section.
+There are also high-tech tools people can use at home.